scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 After the transaction is started, the CRUD operations are executed by `executeTwoPcTransaction()`.

-Order Service puts the order information to the `order_service.orders` table also the detailed information to `order_service.statements` (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L106-L128)):
+The Order Service puts the order information to the `order_service.orders` table also the detailed information to `order_service.statements` (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L106-L128)):

 ```java
 // Put the order info into the orders table